-Finally, it is important to note that the grantee is legally responsible for the finding!

-If the grantee subcontracts with another organization, the subcontractor agency is not responsible!

-The grantee, is responsible for monitoring the grant to ensure the subcontractor is in full compliance.
+Finally, it is important to note that the grantee is legally responsible for the finding.
+If the grantee subcontracts with another organization, the subcontractor agency is not responsible, the grantee is responsible for monitoring the grant, to ensure the subcontractor is in full compliance.
 Also, an FPM finding is not as detrimental as some think.
-If there is a finding is given during your FPM review, you will be given a set amount of time to resolve that finding.
+If a finding is given during your FPM review, you will be given a set amount of time to resolve that finding.
 Remember, we are here to help.

 Here are some common findings for 85/15 as part of the FPM process.
 Grantees are spending more than 15 percent on administrative costs.
 Subcontracts and grantees are each spending 15 percent on administrative costs.
 Administrative staff are charging time to direct service, but do not have the documentation to support it.
 Lastly, no differentiation of time if staff work for the core instructional day and in the Expanded Learning program.

-For technical assistance, California is divided into 11 regions.
-Each region has at least one System of Support for Expanded Learning, or SSEL Regional Team whose purpose is to help and support the Expanded Learning programs within the region.
-This team is comprised of the following.

-An Education Program Consultant from the Expanded Learning Division provides program, administrative, and fiscal policy support for Expanded Learning program grantees.
+For Technical Assistance, California is divided into 11 Regions.
+Each region has at least one System of Support for Expanded Learning or SSEL Regional team, whose purpose is to help and support the Expanded Learning programs within the region.
+This team is comprised of the following: an Education Programs Consultant from the Expanded Learning Division provides program administrative and fiscal policy support for

-The Fiscal Analyst provides support to grantees with budget transfers, expenditure reports, AO-400 grant awards, attendance reports, grant reductions, and ASSIST.

-The County Office of Education SSEL Lead, who is the first point of contact for delivering TA in each region to fully address all ASES and 21st CCLC program requirements.
+Expanded Learning grantees.
+The Fiscal Analysts provide support to grantees with budget transfers, expenditure reports, and all 400 grant awards, attendance reports, grant reductions, and ASSIST.
+The County Office of Education SSEL Lead, who is the first point of contact for delivering TA, in each region, to fully address all ASES and 21st CCLC program requirements.